Nuclei-Software/nuclei-sdk/doc/source/design/overview.rst

 * **package.json**

-  PlatformIO package json file for Nuclei SDK, used in `Nuclei Plaform for PlatformIO`_.
+  PlatformIO package json file for Nuclei SDK, used in `Nuclei Platform for PlatformIO`_.

 * **SConscript**